Text Size UP -- Text Size DOWN Print This Page

-The DiscoverSkills training staff are professional educators with over 30 years of combined experience in teaching students how to effectively use computer technology to enhance their lives.
+The DiscoverSkills training staff are professional educators with over 40 years of combined experience in teaching students how to effectively use technology tools to enhance their lives.

 You can contact our staff using the following methods: